 • Types of vans: Ram Promaster

-Aclipse keeps the price reasonable, especially when you consider that they offer a generous 200 free miles per day (twice the industry standard).
+Aclipse keeps their van rental rates reasonable, especially when you consider that they offer a generous 200 free miles per day (twice the industry standard).
 They also offer free airport pick up, drop-off and delivery around Cincinnati for a fee, which could be handy if you live locally or are flying in.

 Aclipse offers three campervan layouts based on a Ram Promaster that seat and sleep up to four people; one model features a rooftop tent to create extra sleeping space.